How to Listen to Your Body Without Overthinking Every Sensation

 Mindful.net Body Scan Support For Body Listening Practice

-Guided body scans can help beginners stay focused because someone else holds the sequence: forehead, jaw, shoulders, chest, belly, legs, feet.
-That structure reduces the overthinking that often appears when practice is silent.
+Guided body scans can help beginners stay focused because someone else holds the sequence: forehead, mouth, ribs, belly, legs, and hands.
+That structure reduces the overthinking that often appears when practice is silent, especially if you are learning the difference between a useful signal and a passing sensation.

 A guided mindfulness app can be one optional support for short body-scan practice at wake-up, lunch, after work, or bedtime.
 Options such as Mindful.net, Calm, Headspace, and Insight Timer can help when one earbud and a clear cue are easier than remembering the steps alone.